Des Moines Municipal Housing Agency

 Section 8 Housing Choice Voucher Program

 The Section 8 Housing Choice Voucher program provides rental assistance to low-income families and elderly or disabled individuals who rent from a private landlord.
 Eligibility for the Section 8 program is determined by family composition and income guidelines established by the U.S. Department of Housing and Urban Development (HUD), which provides the program funding.
 Approximately 3,200 households are served through Section 8 programs.
 The DMMHA administers the Section 8 program throughout Polk County.
-Participants in the Section 8 program pay 30-40% of the household's monthly adjusted gross income toward their housing expenses.
+Participants in the Section 8 program pay 30-40% of their monthly adjusted income for rent..

 Eligible applicants for Section 8 program are given a Housing Choice Voucher and 60 days to find an approved rental unit.
 The Section 8 program provides rental assistance to participants who want to rent from a private landlord.
 Participants may choose the type of housing they wish to rent.
 Prior to being placed under the program and at least annually thereafter each unit must pass a Housing Quality Standards (HQS) inspection to ensure that the unit is a safe and decent place to live.